Call Today for a Free Consultation

 The two guiding policies in California are the health, safety, and welfare of the child on the one hand, and maintaining frequent and continuing contact with both parents.
 Judges may and do consider factors relevant within these parameters in individual cases.

 Judges must at all times uphold the child's welfare in determining custody.
 Judges will not grant custody or even visitation rights to a father of a child conceived as a result of the father's rape of the mother, for example.
 Custody or unsupervised visitation also cannot be awarded to a parent who has been convicted of certain types of physical or sexual child abuse.
 Even if the abuse did not result in a conviction but is independently corroborated, visitation rights can be affected.
+To assure all factors are properly considered in your case, it is highly recommended to speak with an experienced Murrieta child custody lawyer.

 A significant factor is determining which parent will be more likely to encourage a positive relationship in terms of fostering frequent contact with the other parent.
 If a parent is shown to have interfered with the child's relationship with the other parent, especially if they have level false allegations against the other parent in an attempt to limit their contact with the child, the accuser may find their custody or visitation restricted.